Last Updated: December 15, 2024

 Data Organization: Tables in Microsoft Project serve as a structured framework for organizing and presenting project data in different themes.
 They determine which fields and data points are displayed in various views, making it easier for users to access and work with project information.

-Customization: Microsoft Project offers a variety of built-in tables designed for different project management needs, such as "Entry," "Cost," and "Tracking."
+Customization: Microsoft Project offers various built-in tables designed for different project management needs, such as "Entry," "Cost," and "Tracking."
 Users can also create custom tables tailored to their specific project requirements.
 Customization options include adding or removing columns (fields), adjusting column order, and applying filters.

-Columns (Fields): Tables are composed of columns, which represent project data fields such as name, duration, start date, resource names, and cost.
-The choice of columns in a table can be adjusted to display the most relevant information for a particular task or objective.
+Columns (Fields): Tables are composed of columns (fields) representing project data fields such as name, duration, start date, resource names, and cost.
+The choice of columns can be adjusted to display the most relevant information for a particular task or objective.
+We will spend a lot of time on these fields in Microsoft Project.
+There are seven different types of fields!

 Data Entry and Editing: Tables facilitate data entry and editing by providing a clear and organized layout for inputting or modifying project details.
 Users can update task durations, dependencies, resource assignments, and other project data directly within the table.